Heterogeneous Synthetic Learner for Panel Data: SC with Aggregated Data

 \end{assumption} \begin{assumption}(Stable Distributions) Decompose the covariates into two subsets $\boldsymbol{Z}=\{\boldsymbol{U}, \boldsymbol{S}\}$.
 Let $S$ denote the subset that differentiates the target from the selected donors, i.e., its distribution in the target group is different from its distribution in the selected donor groups.
 We assume that, for all groups, the distribution of $S$ does not change for all time periods $t $,

 \end{assumption}

-Assumption \ref{ICM0} requires that conditional on $\boldsymbol{Z}$, there is no unmeasured variables that affect both the unit affiliation and potential outcomes.
-Assumption \ref{Stable} says that the covariates $\boldsymbol{Z}$ can be divided into two sets, one is "within-individual" variables which are the same among different units but change over time, the other is "among-individual" variables $\boldsymbol{S}$ which do not change over time but are different among units.
-Under Assumption \ref{ICM0} and Assumption \ref{Stable} we can rewrite the expected potential outcome,
+Assumption \ref{ICM0} requires that conditional on $\boldsymbol{Z}$, there are no unmeasured variables that affect both the unit affiliation and potential outcomes.
+Assumption \ref{Stable} says that the covariates $\boldsymbol{Z}$ can be divided into two sets, one is "within-individual" variables which are the same among different units but change over time, and the other is "among-individual" variables $\boldsymbol{S}$ which do not change over time but are different among units.